Student loan debt statistics

 Here’s how student loan debt in the U.S. impacts individual borrowers.

-According to a survey by ELVTR, 54 percent of respondents reported mental health issues related to student debt.
-The survey also found:
+According to a survey by ELVTR, 54 percent of respondents reported mental health issues related to student debt, including the following:

 - 56 percent reported experiencing anxiety.